 Margin Recap on Covered Call:

 For example, suppose you’re looking to short a put on the SPX in a PM account.
-You can use the Analyze page to simulate a short SPX put.
-Referring to Figure 1, set the price slices on the Risk Profile to -8%/+6% to see the range for the SPX price on the Risk Profile.
+You can use the Analyze page to simulate a short SPX put (see figure 1).
+Set the price slices on the Risk Profile to see the range for the SPX price on the Risk Profile.

 FIGURE 1: CALCULATING PM.
-Before you trade a strategy (naked put shown here), you can use the Analyze page of thinkorswim to calculate what your PM might be.
-Just open the Price Slices menu, set the slice range, and look for the largest loss based on.
+Before you trade a strategy (naked put shown here), you can use the Analyze page on thinkorswim to calculate what your PM might be.
+Just open the Price Slices menu, set the slice range, and look for the point of the largest theoretical loss.
 For illustrative purposes only.

 So how do you get PM?
 First, you must have an account with a net liquidation value of at least $125,000.
 Now, you don’t have to close all your positions to have a PM account.
 You can simply have PM rules applied to an existing margin account (sorry, PM isn’t available for retirement accounts like IRAs).
 But your PM account needs to have at least $125K net liquidity for starters.
 Second, your account has to be approved for Level 3 trading (naked option selling).
 Last, take an online test—20 questions that explore risk and options strategies to let TD Ameritrade know you understand enough about trading to feel comfortable granting you PM.
 With PM, it’s possible to put on large positions whose maximum risk is much greater than the value of your account.
 If a loss of that magnitude happens, it’s bad for everyone.
 And that’s why PM isn’t for everyone.